-This technology, which is hailed as the first, is featured on LG’s 2011 range of washing machines and their new dishwasher but there are plans to extend it on a range of refrigeration appliances.
+This technology, which is hailed as the first of its kind, is featured on LG’s 2011 range of washing machines and their new dishwasher, but there are plans to extend it on a range of refrigeration appliances.

 My first reaction to this smart diagnosis technology is alarm.
 Is it a crafty way of restricting who can repair their appliances by introducing technology, which only their own agents have access to?
 This type of restriction is in fact increasingly happening in the white goods industry, and is a serious consumer issue.

 However, LG have created a downloadable mobile app so customers can, “diagnose their washing machine at home”, but how much genuinely useful diagnostic information will it give them?

 I’d be surprised if this app will give more diagnostic advice to customers than LG already do via the instruction book.
 Unfortunately I suspect it will simply give them the handful of very basic error code explanations already printed in most instruction books such as to check the water tap is turned on, check the door is closed properly, or check the pump filter.
 Anything else and you are most likely to be advised to call one of their engineers.
 With their phone number conveniently displayed on the app ready to ring – or if you’ve not got the app and have already rung them – it’s a perfect opportunity to book an appointment for one of their engineers to call.